PostHog/posthog.com/contents/blog/how-we-built-email-onboarding.md

 **Feature flags:** 1 feature flag created
 **Surveys:** 1 survey launched

-To avoid annoying users we added a time block based on our activation criteria.
-If a user hasn’t activated after two emails then we stop sending them emails for six weeks to avoid bothering them.
+To avoid annoying users, we added a time block based on our activation criteria – if a user hasn’t activated after two emails, we stop sending them emails for six weeks.
 We also use an unsubscribe notice that tells users how many emails they can typically expect: one email per week, for six weeks.

 ## What’s next?

-At the time of writing Onboarding 5.0 has only been rolled out for one week, meaning it’s too early to judge any of the metrics because users will have only received the first email.
+At the time of writing, Onboarding 5.0 has been live just one week – it’s too early to judge any of the metrics because users will have only received the first email.
 The plan, however, is to keep an eye on the data (and user feedback) and find new ways to improve the flow even further.

 One way we’re already experimenting with this is by bringing back checks to see if users are ingesting events or not.
 We’re testing this with the session replay product by running the following flow for the first email after the welcome email: